-Pain Enhancer gives a lot of Attack Speed, which not only increases your DPS but also lets you get more Akkhan's Leniency stacks.
+Pain Enhancer gives a lot of Attack Speed, which not only increases your damage but also lets you get more Akkhan's Leniency stacks.
 In speedruns, where you don't fight as many mobs at once, Bane of the Trapped is used for more consistent damage boost.

 The last gem varies, depending on what you do: Bane of the Stricken in push to kill the boss, Boon of the Hoarder in Nephalem Rifts or Molten Wildebeest's Gizzard in speeds to protect your Squirt's Necklace buff.

-Blessed Shield is the main source of DPS.
+Blessed Shield is the main source of damage.
 Most of the time Combust rune is used for its AoE damage and ability to apply Pain Enhancer's DoT.
 In Nephalem Rifts, Shattering Throw is used for its superior area coverage.

 Iron Skin Flash is a very popular skill and for a good reason.
 Damage reduction, Movement Speed and no collision for only one skill slot.
 It's a bargain!